TeddyCr/twitter-sentiment/doc/index.rst

 twitter-sentiment: Twitter library to explore sentiments behind tweets
 ======================================================================

-*Release v0.1.0*
+*Release v0.0.1*

 twitter-sentiment is a lightway python 3 library that allows you to evaluate the sentiment of tweets.
+Behind the scene, twitter-sentiment classify tweets as either positive (1) or negative (0) and returns a ratio of positive tweets.

-The library also includes features to get structured tweets, users, and user mentions to build and develop insight regarding users and their tweets.
+The library also includes features to get structured tweets, users, and user mentions to build and develop insights regarding users and their tweets.

 ::